 Sullum is the author of two critically acclaimed books: Saying Yes: In Defense of Drug Use (Tarcher/Penguin, 2004) and For Your Own Good: The Anti-Smoking Crusade and the Tyranny of Public Health (Free Press, 1998).

-Sullum’s weekly column, distributed by Creators Syndicate, is carried by newspapers across the United States, including the New York Post, the Chicago Sun-Times, and the Los Angeles Daily News.
-His work also has appeared in The Wall Street Journal, USA Today, The New York Times, the Los Angeles Times, the San Francisco Chronicle, Cigar Aficionado, National Review, and many other publications.
+Sullum's weekly column, distributed by Creators Syndicate since 1997, is carried by newspapers across the United States, including the New York Post, the Chicago Sun-Times, and the Los Angeles Daily News.
+His work also has appeared in The Wall Street Journal, USA Today, The New York Times, the Los Angeles Times, Cigar Aficionado, National Review, and many other publications.

 Saying Yes has been praised by both sides of the political spectrum.
 National Review called it "a highly effective debunking," and Mother Jones described it as "a healthy dose of sober talk in a debate dominated by yelping dopes."